tajpuriya27/newsLetterProject/readme.md

 Deployed using [Render](https://render.com) - free tier.

 ## Try offline:
-1. Fork it.
+1. Clone it.
+2. Make local module and name it **api-id.js**, then export Mailchimp api key, audience id and server the module.
-2. Run command ```npm i``` within directory.
-It will install all npm packages used in the project.
-Used packages can be checked in **package.json** file.
+3. Run command ```npm i``` within directory. *It will install all npm packages used in the project.
+Used packages can be checked in **package.json** file.*
-3. Open brower and open visit port 3000 or Alternatively [Click here](http://localhost:3000/).
+4. Open brower and open visit port 3000 or Alternatively [Click here](http://localhost:3000/).
 ---

 ## Folder Structure: